Miguel Azeez: Club career

+Atletico Baleares

+At the end of the 2024 Winter transfer window, Azeez joined Spanish semi-pro Primera Federación side Atlético Baleares in a permanent move after spending over a decade in the Arsenal Academy.

+PAS Giannina

+On 31 August 2024, Azeez signed a contract with PAS Giannina.

+Morecambe

+On 24 August 2025, Azeez signed for National League club Morecambe.

 International career

 Azeez was born in England to a Nigerian father and a Spanish mother.
 Azeez has represented England at under-16, under-17, under-18, under-19 and under-20 levels.

 Personal life

-Azeez was born in England to a Nigerian father and Spanish mother.
-His older brother Femi plays as a professional footballer for Reading.
+Azeez was born in England and grew up in Northwood to a Nigerian father and Spanish mother.
+His older brother Femi plays as a professional footballer for Millwall.